kserve/kserve/docs/MULTIMODELSERVING_GUIDE.md

 However, since GPUs are expensive resources, it is costly to serve many GPU-based models.

 The original design of KFServing deploys one model per InferenceService.
-But, its 'one model, one server' paradigm presents challenges for a Kubernetes cluster when dealing with a large number of models.
+But, when dealing with a large number of models,  its 'one model, one server' paradigm presents challenges for a Kubernetes cluster.
 To scale the number of models, we have to scale the number of InferenceServices, something that can quickly challenge the cluster's limits.